rebeccafu/rebeccafu.github.io/README.md

 # rebeccafu
 personal website for Rebecca Fu
 - 👋 Hi, I’m @rebeccafu
-- 👀 I’m interested in trying new foods : )
+- 👀 I’m interested in growth, product design, and investing
-- 🌱 I’m currently learning product design and app prototyping
-- 💞️ I’m looking to collaborate on cute and impactful projects!
+- 🌱 Always looking for podcast recs!
 - 📫 How to reach me: email, rf382@cornell.edu

 <!---